 A Message from Beth

-**I am excited to announce that I am opening the Decatur location for Provenance Rehabilitation.
+**I am excited to announce that I am seeing clients in the Decatur location for Provenance Rehabilitation.
 Finding a good fit is critical in creating a healthy, healing environment for treating pelvic issues.
-Provenance is a well-established leader in the pelvic PT community and our new location within the Vista Yoga facility is a warm and welcoming environment.
-I look forward to providing physical therapy services with them at this new location! **
+Provenance is a well-established leader in the pelvic PT community and our new location within the Vista Yoga facility is a warm and welcoming environment.**

 The pelvic region encompasses the areas from the abdomen/mid-back to the upper thighs (this includes all of the organs, muscles, joints/bones, connective tissue and lymphatics).
 Evaluation and treatment for pelvic conditions, however, usually includes more bodily regions than just the pelvis.
 Complete treatment must address any issues from head to toe since all areas of the body affect each other.
 Effective treatment should also include more disciplines than just physical therapy.
 A good PT will address all aspects of care required for a client’s full recovery, including working closely with other providers (physicians, counselors, chiropractors, massage therapists, nutritionists, etc).

 One of the most frequently asked questions I hear is “how on Earth did you get into this?”.
 I find the abdominal and pelvic region fascinating – that’s the best reason I can give.
 I learn from my highly-motivated and educated patients daily, from dedicated researchers, clinicians and body-workers every chance I get, and from a variety of research sources, books, articles, blogs and websites as often as possible.
 In exchange, I offer the most caring, effective, educated and intuitive treatment of which I am able for relief of whatever brings you through my door.

 Thank you for visiting!
 I welcome any comments or questions you may have!